 Training Herbalists for the Future

-Following our deep commitment to education and to growing the herbalists and herb growers of the future, Herb Pharm, for the 34th year, will offer its intensive, hands-on experience in the cultivation and use of medicinal plants on our 85-acre organic herb farm and United Plant Savers Botanical Sanctuary in the Siskiyou Mountains of Southern Oregon.
+Following our deep commitment to education and to growing the herbalists and herb growers of the future, Herb Pharm, for the 35th year, will offer its intensive, hands-on experience in the cultivation and use of medicinal plants on our certified organic herb farm and United Plant Savers Botanical Sanctuary in the Siskiyou Mountains of Southern Oregon.

 Click here for a short video about the program.